Most checkweighers on the market are used in repetitive weighing applications to:

 On a lot of process lines there is normally a mixture of checkweighers being used for different reasons.
 Today most process lines use a mixture of both in motion, multi head carousel and static checkweighers within their lines.

-Static checkweighing displayed data: Checkweighers need to be fast and very simple to use.
-Simple visual aids are needed to help identify when the weight is within the accept band windows.
+Static checkweighing displayed data: Checkweighers need to be fast and very simple to use with simple visual aids to help identify when the weight is within the accept band windows.
 If there is too much data being displayed on the screen, this can slow down the operator over time.
-Some customers prefer the operator does not see the weight data.
-Instead, they want them to focus on the under over and accept bands identifiers.
+Some customers prefer the operator does not see the weight data but focus instead on the under over and accept bands identifiers.

-Scale construction & cleaning: Checkweighers are dominantly used today within food processing applications.
-Accordingly, they need to be designed to be hygienic and easy to clean with few bug / bacteria traps.
-Food safety is very important to food processing factories and more of them now require higher cleaning standards (like IP69K).
-As such, scales need to be regularly washed down with high pressure steam, water and detergent.
-Using a product that already has a credited foods safety certificate like NSF or EHEDG helps to reassure customers.
-They’ll know that the product has already been correctly designed and tested for use within a food environment.
-Today, customers still prefer food grade stainless steel scales over lower cost plastic scales.
-Plastic can easily get scratched and become hard to keep clean over time.
+Scale construction & cleaning: Checkweighers are dominantly used today within food processing applications so, need to be designed to be hygienic to use and easy to clean with little to no bug / bacteria traps.
+Food safety is very important to most food processing factories and more of them now require much higher cleaning standards (like IP69K) to allow them to be regularly washed down with high pressure steam, water and detergent.
+Using a product that already has a credited foods safety certificate like NSF or EHEDG helps to reassure customers that the product has already been correctly designed and tested for use within a food environment.
+Today customers still prefer food grade stainless steel scales over lower cost plastic scales that can easily get scratched and become hard to keep clean over time.

 Hygiene & food safety: In any food processing operation, hygiene & food safety are always one of the main concerns when selecting new equipment.
-This job can be made easier if the product selected has an active hygiene certificate like EHEDG or NSF.
-This proves the product design has been inspected and classed as safe for use within a food contact area.
-For products without any of these certificates, a much closer product evaluation must be done.
-This is to check for possible bug / food trap areas and hard to clean corners.
-Open thread areas where bacteria can hide will also be evaluated.
+This job can be made much easier if the product selected already has an active hygiene certificate like EHEDG or NSF to prove the product design has already been inspected and classed as being safe for use within a food contact area.
+For products without any of these certificates, a much closer product evaluation must be done to check for possible bug / food trap areas, hard to clean corners and open thread areas where bacteria can hide.
 All weld areas need to be inspected for continuous welds.
-Structures that are made from stainless-steel tubular sections are also not recommended.
-Even when professionally seam welded, these can harbor unwanted bacteria.
-Such bacteria can leach out over time through micro cracks within the weld area.
+Structures that are made up from stainless-steel tubular sections are also not recommended, even when professionally seam welded these can still harbor unwanted bacteria that can leach out over time through micro cracks within the weld area.

-Reduced down time: Checkweighers that are used within a food processing area need to be very reliable.
-They will take a lot of abuse from the operators and the cleaning staff.
+Reduced down time: Checkweighers that are used within a food processing area need to be very reliable as they will take a lot of abuse from the operators and the cleaning staff.
 In this harsh environment, a lot of the lower cost scales can easily be destroyed within hours.

 Scales with reliability issues soon become costly to repair or replace and can easily stop a complete production line.
 To get around this, most food processing lines carry replacement units that can quickly be swapped out if needed.

-When it comes to failures, two of the most common fault areas come from load cell damage or water ingress.
+When it comes to failures, two of the most common fault areas come from load cell damage or water ingress inside the scale.

-Knife proof overlays: Today, most enclosure failures occur on the lower cost checkweighers.
-Typically it’s from overlay key damage due to constant knife presses of set keys.
+Knife proof overlays: Today most enclosure failures occur on the lower cost checkweighers from overlay key damage due to constant knife presses of set keys.
 Although key knife presses are not recommended, this is still a regular occurrence on any busy meat cutting floor.
-High-end checkweigher manufacturers get around this by building in a special knife protect layer within the overlay.
-External tare switches may also be used, linked to photo eyes or foot pedals.
-This would remove the need to touch the overlay with a knife.
+High end checkweigher manufacturers get around this by building in a special knife protect layer within the overlay or to use external tare switches linked to photo eyes or foot pedals to remove the need to touch the overlay with a knife.

-Speed: The checkweigher’s stability needs to be less than ½ second.
-It should be much faster than any operator can work.
-If not, the operator wasted time waiting for the scale to be stabilized.
+Speed: The checkweigher’s stability needs to be less than ½ second and much faster than any operator can work, if not, the operator wasted time waiting for the scale to be stabilized.

 PLU Line Setup time: Being able to store or quickly change the target weight parameter on the scales is crucial for any busy food process or packing line.
 On average, scales used on a food processing or packing line are swapped out daily and replaced with recently cleaned and sanitized units.
 With 8 to 16 scales per line, any lengthy setup of the target tolerances can soon become a costly exercise.
 Today most checkweigher customers expect the line to be setup and running in under 5 minutes or around 15 seconds setup per scale.
 This can easily be achieved in several ways.